tiwater/ticos-sdk-for-c/examples/Ticos_IoT_Hub_ESP32/readme.md

 4. Configure the ESPRESSIF ESP32 sample.

-    Enter your Ticos IoT Hub and device information into the sample's `iot_configs.h`:
+    Enter your Ticos IoT Hub and device information into the sample's `ti_iot_hal.cpp`:
     - Add your Wi-Fi SSID to `IOT_CONFIG_WIFI_SSID`
     - Add your Wi-Fi password to `IOT_CONFIG_WIFI_PASSWORD`
     - Add you IoTHub Name to `IOT_CONFIG_IOTHUB_FQDN`